stela/CarND-Advanced-Lane-Lines/README.md

 ```
 The pixel-measurements are scaled with an y factor of 30/720 and an x factor of 3.7/700, which gave me radii of 388 m and 562 m, when the correct radius should have been around 1000m.
 Close enough I think ;-)

-The offset from the center of the lane was calculated in the function [sideways_offset_lane_center()](lanelines.py#L249) by averaging the x-coordinates of the left and right lane lines at the bottom of the image, calculating its offset from the center and multiplying it by the x-meter-per-pixel scaling factor.
+The offset from the center of the lane was calculated in the function [sideways_offset_lane_center()](lanelines.py#L249) by averaging the x-coordinates of the left and right lane lines at the bottom of the image, calculating that point's offset from the center and multiplying it by the x-meter-per-pixel scaling factor.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in the function [process_image()](lanelines.py#L316).
 Here is an example of my result on a test image:

-![alt text][image6]
+![Final result example][curve_result]

 ---